paulhibbitts/nextcloud-test/item.md

 ### Header 3

 Some text here.
-More text here.
+New text.

 * List item